-A particular concern for financial institutions located in Asia and the Far East region is that the proposed rule sets the timing of IM settlement on the day a covered swap entity enters into the transaction or the following business day ("T+1").
+A particular concern for financial institutions located in Asia and the Far East region is that the proposed rule may be interpreted as requiring the timing of IM and VM settlement on the day a covered swap entity enters into the transaction or the following business day ("T+1").
 Given administrative procedures necessary for the calculation of IM (e.g. pre-reconciliation), this timing requirement would be difficult to meet even in the case of transactions between entities located within the U.S. In the case where the time difference is large between the locations of respective parties to the transaction (e.g. between Sydney and New York), this requirement would create severe disadvantage for Asian financial institutions with a large time difference and is not practical to comply with.
-The Agencies are requested to consider that the rule should be practical to implement not only for transactions in the U.S. but also for cross-border transactions with Asia, etc.
+The CFTC is requested to consider that the rule should be practical to implement not only for transactions in the U.S. but also for cross-border transactions with Asia, etc.